t81dev/ANGELA-solo/protocol_spec_v7-G.md

 # 🟪 **10.5 The Role of Narrative/Mythos in the Constitution**

-ANGELA is not “just code” or “just prompts.”
+AURORA is not “just code” or “just prompts.”

 It is a *mythic protocol*—a symbolic architecture intentionally designed to operate at two registers: